govex/open-data-portal-requirements/README.md

 The following roles are used throughout this document to approximate to whom each requirement is relevant.
 They are not intended to reflect a permission system, which might be implemented by a technology solution.
 * A **customer** is anyone who visits the portal to find, and access, and use data.
 * Typically, a **publisher** is a government employee who is responsible for publishing or updating data and other content on the portal.
-* Typically, an **administrator** is a government employee who manages the technical and configurableconfiguration options of the portal, such as visual themes, metadata requirements, etc.
+* Typically, an **administrator** is a government employee who manages the technical and configuration options of the portal, such as visual themes, metadata requirements, etc.

 Generally, a publisher can do anything a customer can do, and an administrator can do anything a publisher can do.